 A reproduction of Allan, wearing the 1964 version of Campus Hero, was issued in 2008 as part of the (Midge 45th Anniversary) Campus Sweet Shop gift set.
 A second reproduction of Allan, wearing his original beach outfit, was issued in 2014 as part of the (Allan 50th Anniversary) Double Date gift set.

-After the introduction of Allan, all male dolls were marked on the rear with the same patent stamp, as shown below.
+With the introduction of Allan, all boy dolls (ie. Allan and all newly-produced Kens) were marked on the rear with the same patent stamp, as shown below.
 This remained standard up to 1967.
+Note that this stamp refers only to the original patent (not production location), registered by Mattel in the US in 1960.

 BOOKLETS & CATALOGUES